Skip to main content

 2. Click on the specific campaign you wish to analyze.

-4. To understand the specific reasons for each failure, click on Export Campaign Data and select the Contacts Report.
+3. Click on Export Campaign Data and select the Contacts Report.

 Note: if you couldn’t download the report file after opening the email, copy the link and paste it in an incognito tab, and a save request should pop up to save the file.